Can applying milk to tools or plants be effective in reducing virus transmission?

 Milk has been shown to be an effective alternative disinfectant for greenhouse tools to prevent the manual transmission of viruses.

-MSU Extension reminds growers that there is no cure for plants infected with a virus.
-Growers should scout their crop for both symptoms of viruses on plants and for insects that can transmit the Tospovirus (e.g., tomato spotted wilt virus and impatiens necrotic spot virus), such as aphids and thrips.
-If growers are pinching plants, disinfect tools between cuts.
+Michigan State University Extension reminds growers that there is no cure for plants infected with a virus.
+Scout your crops for symptoms of viruses on plants and for insects that can transmit the Tospovirus (e.g., tomato spotted wilt virus and impatiens necrotic spot virus), such as aphids and thrips.
+If you are pinching plants, disinfect tools between cuts.
 If a known virus problem arises, discard plant material and sterilize benches, trash cans, hands and all other surfaces that may have come in contact with the plant material.